Effective virtual and residual properties of some arithmetic hyperbolic 3-manifolds: Arithmetic lattice bounds

 We claim there is an absolute constant $C_2$ depending only on $\mathcal{A}$ such that

 where $C_2$ can be chosen independent of the choice of conjugacy class $[\mathcal{O}]$.
-Indeed, the bound for one conjugacy class is immediate from Equation \eqref{eqn:orderconj} and from this one can simply take the worst $C_2$ as we vary over the finitely many conjugacy classes of maximal orders.
+Indeed, the bound for one conjugacy class is immediate from Equation \eqref{eqn:orderconj} and from this one simply lets $C_2$ be the maximum of the the righthand side as $[\mathcal{O}]$ varies over the finitely many conjugacy classes of maximal orders.